8 money lessons for new college graduates

 5. Manage debt wisely

-- Pay more than the minimum on credit cards: If you pay only the minimum amount, it will take years to pay off your balances, and you’ll waste a lot of money on interest fees.
-If you can afford it, pay your credit card balances in full every month.
+- Pay more than the minimum on credit cards: If you pay only the minimum amount, it will take years to pay off your balance, and you’ll waste a lot of money on interest.
+If you can afford it, pay your credit card balance in full every month.

-- Look into different repayment options: Two popular debt repayment strategies are the debt avalanche method and the debt snowball method.
-With the debt avalanche method, you’ll start by paying off the debts with the highest interest rate first and work down from there while making minimum payments on the rest.
-The debt snowball method, on the other hand, has you pay off debt with the lowest balances first and work up, all while making minimum payments on the rest.
+- Look into different repayment options: The debt avalanche method and the debt snowball method are two popular approaches.
+The debt avalanche method involves paying off debts with the highest interest rate first and working down from there, making minimum payments on the rest.
+The debt snowball method has you pay off debt with the lowest balances first and work up, and similarly making minimum payments on the rest.

 Takeaway: Staying aware of your debts, the balances owed, and your current interest rates can help you to stay on top of payments and prioritize appropriately.